NGC 5634

-NGC 5634 is a globular cluster in the constellation Virgo (constellation), located about 82,200 light years (25.2 kiloparsecs) away.
+NGC 5634 is a globular cluster in the constellation Virgo, located about 82,000 light years (25.12 kiloparsecs) from Earth.
 NGC 5634 has an apparent magnitude of about 10 and a diameter of 4 or 5 arcminutes.
 Its Shapley–Sawyer Concentration Class is IV, meaning the cluster shows intermediate rich concentrations.
 The star near the upper right is the eleventh-magnitude UCAC2 29844847.
 There is also a bright orange giant, HD 127119, about 1.3 arcminutes away from the cluster.

-NGC 5634 was once likely a member of the Sagittarius Dwarf Spheroidal Galaxy.
-The galaxy itself is being pulled apart by tidal forces from the Milky Way, similar to how NGC 5634 was pulled from the Dwarf Spheroidal Galaxy.
+The origin of NGC 5634 is somewhat unclear; it was once thought to be a likely member of the Sagittarius Dwarf Spheroidal Galaxy, but it may be associated with Gaia-Sausage-Enceladus or the Helmi stream instead.